A Non-Metric Approach to Space, Time and Gravitation: Isotropic cosmological models with matter

 The result of this appendix confirms the assertion that in quasi-metric theory, the rate of the expansion of the Universe should not depend on dynamical gravitational parameters such as matter density.
-Rather the cosmic expansion must be purely non-kinematical and thus a consequence of the global curvature of space.
+Rather, the cosmic expansion must be purely non-kinematical.
 Compared to traditional cosmology, this represents a radical difference in philosophy.